tzaitoun/Divvy/README.md

-# Divvy - In Progress
+# Divvyy - In Progress
 A VueJS web platform for eTextbooks and community-driven knowledge exchange.
 This is the capstone project for the final year of Computer Engineering at the University of Toronto.

 **Technologies**: VueJS, NodeJS, Firebase, HTML/CSS/Javascript, PDFjs, Stripe